k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash caused by seduce attack
 - Druids can receive the spellbook 'finger of death' as a crowning gift
+- Druids second spellbook set to be some type of evocation spell